Safety & Security Resources

 For all police, fire and medical needs dial 911.
 No need to dial 9 before 911 from a desk phone.
 Dialing 911 from your cell phone will connect you to the county, inform them you are at the University of Michigan, they will then dispatch you to the Division of Public Safety & Security (DPSS).

-NCRC Site Officer - Mike Dillard, DPSS Hospital Security Sergeant
+NCRC Site Officer - Robert Opsommer, DPSS Hospital Security Sergeant

 Currently, his primary area of responsibility is overseeing DPSS Hospital Security officers assigned to off-site locations and ensuring the highest level of customer service to those locations.